PreetThakkar/HandsOn/README.md

 [^1]: You are looking at a collection of different problem sets or ideas tha in my opinion don't need a seperate repository of their own.
 Wherever possible, the source to a problem set will be mentioned.
 [^2]:  Introduction to Computer Science and Programming in Python - https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/assignments/

+## Wiki Anonymous Edit Tracker

+  The application traces anonymous edits make on any given Wikipedia page by extracting edit IP addresses and transforming it to geographical coordinates.
+These coordinates are then utilized to plot the edits on the world map providing a visual representation of their locations.
+Tou can checn the end plot [here](Wiki%20Edit%20Tracker/plot.png)